StevenMayher/432-2022/classes/class20/README.md

 ## Announcements

-1. There is a Minute Paper after today's class, due Wednesday at noon.
-You'll [find it here](https://bit.ly/432-2022-min-20).
+1. There is a [Minute Paper](https://bit.ly/432-2022-min-20) after today's class, due Wednesday at noon.
 2. To use the tools we'll demonstrate today for CART analyses, you'll need to install the `party`, `rpart` and `rpart.plot` packages.
-I've added these packages to [our R Packages](https://thomaselove.github.io/432/r_packages.html) list.
+I've added these three to [our R Packages](https://thomaselove.github.io/432/r_packages.html) list.
 3. Make sure you upgrade your version of R to 4.1.3 and RStudio to 2022.02.0-443 or later.
 See the [Class 18 README](https://github.com/THOMASELOVE/432-2022/tree/main/classes/class18) for details.
 4. Lab 4 grades and feedback [are now available](https://github.com/THOMASELOVE/432-2022/tree/main/labs/lab04#post-deadline-materials), and we've also shared [essays we liked responding to each of the three prompts to Question 1](https://github.com/THOMASELOVE/432-2022/tree/main/labs/lab04#post-deadline-materials).